 Sometimes it’s best to keep things simple and remember the Green Cross Code:

-· Keep looking and listening and only cross when you are sure it’s safe
+• Look and listen again and only cross when you are sure it’s safe.

 Different ways to travel